Kodaira dimension of moduli of special $K3^{[2]}$-fourfolds of degree 2: Introduction

 \begin{cor} Let $\calU_d$ denote the moduli space of smooth EPW double sextics that possess a special labelling of discriminant $d$.
-Then for all sufficiently large $d$ the following conclusions hold: \begin{itemize} \item If $d\equiv 0,4 \bmod 8$, the space $\calU_d$ is of general type. \item If $d \equiv 2 \bmod 8$, both irreducible components of $\calU_d$ are of general type. \end{itemize} \end{cor} If O'Grady's conjecture is true, then one can take $d >224$ in Corollary~\ref{cor:EPWCor}, but at present the result remains ineffective. \begin{remark} There is an remarkable geometric association, first appearing in~\cite{IM}, between Gushel-Mukai fourfolds and EPW double sextics.
-Hence there is a morphism from the 24-dimensional moduli stack of GM fourfolds to the 20-dimensional moduli stack of EPW double sextics; in particular, the image of a special Gushel-Mukai fourfolds of discriminant $d$ is a special EPW double sextic of discriminant $d$~(cf.~\cite{DIM},~\cite{DK}), and hence the image of the locus of special Gushel-Mukai fourfolds lies in $\calU_d$. \end{remark}
+Then for all sufficiently large $d$ the following hold: \begin{itemize} \item If $d\equiv 0,4 \bmod 8$, then the space $\calU_d$ is of general type. \item If $d \equiv 2 \bmod 8$, then both irreducible components of $\calU_d$ are of general type. \end{itemize} \end{cor} If O'Grady's conjecture is true, then one can take $d >224$ in Corollary~\ref{cor:EPWCor}, but as of this writing the result remains ineffective. \begin{remark} There is an remarkable geometric association, first appearing in~\cite{IM}, between Gushel--Mukai fourfolds and EPW double sextics, which gives a morphism from the 24-dimensional moduli stack of GM fourfolds to the 20-dimensional moduli stack of EPW double sextics; in particular, the image of a special Gushel--Mukai fourfold of discriminant $d$ is a special EPW double sextic of discriminant $d$~(cf.~\cite{DIM},~\cite{DK}), and hence the image of the locus of special Gushel--Mukai fourfolds lies in $\calU_d$. \end{remark}